Our site also has specific information about different disabilities as well as supporting your child with additional needs while learning from home.

 All Play Learn has resources and information to help you support your child through early childhood and school.

-You can also learn about specific disabilities and support organisations who can help:
+You can also learn about specific disabilities and support organisations that can help:

 Find general support for parents from: